 Why Automated Testing?

-Automated testing is important due to following reasons:
+Automated software testing is important due to following reasons:

 - Manual Testing of all work flows, all fields , all negative scenarios is time and cost consuming